Supervised chats in Microsoft Teams

 Allow supervised chat

 Supervised chat is disabled by default for your tenant.
-After you've set chat permission roles for your users, you can enable supervised chat within your tenant by going to Org-wide settings > Teams Settings and setting Role-based chat permissions policy to On.
+After you've set chat permission roles for your users, you can enable supervised chat within your tenant by going to Teams > Teams settings and setting Role-based chat permissions policy to On.
 You can also use PowerShell to enable Supervised Chat by setting AllowRoleBasedChatPermissions to True.
 This cmdlet is under CsTeamsClientConfiguration.

 Supervised chat must be enabled for all users in the tenant and cannot be enabled for only a portion of your users.